 Remember you can buy discount tickets online at Klook.com:

-A giant, amazing outdoor event in one of Hong Kong's most iconic settings with sweeping views of Victoria Harbour.
+The giant, amazing outdoor event in one of Hong Kong's most iconic settings with sweeping views of Victoria Harbour is set to return after four years!

 CATS, one of the greatest musicals of all time, returns to Hong Kong.